Killcamp/odin-recipes/README.md

 # odin-recipes
 recipe web
-current project is creating recipe website which should be able to test my HTML and GIT basic skills.
+Current project is about creating recipe website which should be able to test my HTML and GIT basic skills.